Frequently Asked Questions

 Will my financial aid be renewed?

-Boston University is committed to renewing aid award offers comparable to what you are currently receiving, provided you meet eligibility criteria, complete all application procedures by the financial aid renewal deadline, and continue to demonstrate comparable financial eligibility.
+Boston University is committed to renewing aid award offers comparable to what you are currently receiving, provided you maintain your enrollment status, meet eligibility criteria, complete all application procedures by the financial aid renewal deadline, and continue to demonstrate comparable financial eligibility.

 How will participating in a Study Abroad program affect my financial aid package?